princomp/princomp.github.io/source/lectures/oop/properties.md

     }
     ```

-    The attribute `width` is called *the Width's property backing field*: it holds the data assigned to the property.
+    The attribute `width` is called the Width property's *backing field*: it holds the data assigned to the property.
-- When the property's get *and* set accessors are trivial (like the ones above), we can simply omit them their body completely.
+- When the property's get *and* set accessors are trivial (like the ones above), we can simply omit their bodies completely.
 That is, the previous `Width` property could be implemented using

     ```
     public int Width { get; set;  }
     ```
     This is called *auto-properties*.
 Note that in this case, we do not need to declare the property's backing field (that is, no need to have `private int width;`), but cannot refer to it!
-- Conversely, get and set accessor can contains arbitrarily convoluted code:
+- Conversely, the get and set accessors can contain arbitrarily convoluted code:

     ```
     public int Length